Private Aviation Advisor

 One of the most interesting areas of Dublin is Grafton Street, which boasts performers playing everything from punk rock to traditional Irish music.
-If it's culture you are after during your trip, a stop through one of the venues here will provide it in spades.
+If it's the culture you are after during your trip, a stop through one of the venues here will provide it in spades.
 There is also plenty of shopping and dining options on this thoroughfare as well.

 Irish Whiskey Museum

-If you're itching to learn more about the infamous Irish whiskey shipped around the world or simply want to understand the extent to which whiskey is such a core part of Irish culture, then definitely include a stop at the Irish Whiskey Museum on your itinerary.
+If you're itching to learn more about the Irish whiskey shipped around the world or simply want to understand the extent to which whiskey is such a core part of Irish culture, then definitely include a stop at the Irish Whiskey Museum on your itinerary.